Malaysia Airlines Flight 17: Missile strike

-At 16:20:03 local time (13:20:03 UTC), a Buk ground-to-air missile, which had been launched from an area southeast of the aircraft, detonated outside the airplane, just above and to the left of the cockpit.
+At 16:20:03 local time (13:20:03 UTC), a Buk ground-to-air missile, which had been launched from an area southeast of the aircraft, detonated outside the aircraft, just above and to the left of the cockpit.
 The blast and fragments of the missile severely damaged the cockpit and instantly killed three crew members in it.
-Evidence on the left engine intake ring and left wing tip suggests that the left wing and left engine had also picked up some shrapnel from the missile.
+Evidence on the left engine intake ring and left wing tip suggests that the left wing and left engine had also been hit by shrapnel from the missile.
 An explosive decompression occurred, tearing the forward section of the aircraft into pieces, causing the middle and rear sections to tear into three sections and depressurizing the cabin.
-The explosive decompression could have incapacitated most occupants of the aircraft before the crash, though investigators never ruled out the possibility that some were still conscious when the aircraft impacted the ground.
+The explosive decompression could have incapacitated most occupants of the aircraft before the crash, though investigators never ruled out the possibility that some were still conscious when the aircraft hit the ground.
 Some occupants might have suffered serious injuries that contributed to their deaths before the crash.
-The aircraft fell rapidly and continued disintegrating before impacting the ground.
+The aircraft fell rapidly and continued disintegrating before hitting the ground.

 In-flight breakup

 Investigators were able to determine how the aircraft disintegrated and crashed.
 The aircraft began disintegrating immediately after being struck by a missile.
 Investigators believed that the disintegration of the forward section of the fuselage started between the left-side cockpit windows and the forward, left-exit door.
 The cockpit section and the business class section of the aircraft began tearing into a number of pieces before the aircraft descended rapidly toward the ground.
 During that period of time, the left engine intake ring had also fallen off the engine and fell in the same place as where some of these pieces fell.

 As the aircraft was falling, the instability and aerodynamic loads of the aircraft stressed its fuselage, resulting in further disintegration.
 Shortly before crashing into the ground, the rear section of the fuselage, just behind where the two wings were attached to the fuselage, was separated from the middle portion of the fuselage.
 At the same time, the two wing tips had fallen off from the wings of the aircraft.
 The tail section, which was just behind the aft exit doors, was also separated from the rear section.
 The pair of horizontal stabilizers and the vertical stabilizer were also separated from the tail section prior to impacting the ground.
-The middle portion, including the two wings and two engines, eventually crashed into farmland and its large quantity of jet fuel exploded upon impact.
+The middle portion, including the two wings and two engines, eventually crashed into farmland and its large volume of jet fuel exploded upon impact.